+'''

 AuthenticationStatus authenticate(HttpServletRequest request,

 HttpServletResponse response,

 AuthenticationParameters parameters);

+'''

 Programmatically triggering means that the container responds as if the caller had attempted to access a constrained resource.
 It causes the container to invoke the authentication mechanism configured for the application.
-If the configured authentication mechanism is an HttpAuthenticationMechanism, then AuthenticationParameters meaningful and argument is extended capabilities HttpAuthenticationMechanism are available.
-If not, behavior and result if the HttpServletRequest.authenticate() were called.
+If the configured authentication mechanism is an HttpAuthenticationMechanism, then the AuthenticationParameters argument is meaningful and extended capabilities of HttpAuthenticationMechanism are available.
+If not, the behavior and result is as if HttpServletRequest.authenticate() were called.